Metaswitch/clearwater-readthedocs/docs/Troubleshooting_and_Recovery.md

 *  The [Clearwater diagnostics monitor](https://github.com/Metaswitch/clearwater-infrastructure/blob/master/clearwater-diags-monitor.md) detects crashes in native clearwater processes (bono, sprout and homestead) and captures a diagnostics bundle containing a core file (among other useful information).
 A diagnostics bundle can also be created by running a command line script.

+*  By default each component logs to `/var/log/<service>/`, at log level 2 (which only includes errors and very high level events).
+To see more detailed logs you can enable debug logging for the components; details for how to do this for each component are below.
+Note that if you want to run stress through your deployment, you should revert the log levels back to the default level.

 ## Ellis

 The most common problem from ellis is it reporting "Failed to update server".
 This can happen for several reasons.